GarnettGrant/diliGentt-100-days-of-code/log.md

 **Today's Progress**:
-Completed Day 4 of the 30 day JavaScript challenge (Conditionals)
+Completed Day 4 of the 30 day JavaScript challenge (Conditionals) Started Day 5 of the 30 day JavaScript challenge (Arrays)

 **Thoughts**:
-Refreshed on the basics of the if/else, switch, and the ternary operators.
+- Refreshed on the basics of the if/else, switch, and the ternary operators.
 I completed most of the excercises.
 I didn't do some due to redundancy so I will be moving on to Day 5 late tonight or tomorrow Lord's willing.
+- Begun Day 5 which has to do with arrays.
+I like it so far!

 **Link(s) to work** <a href="https://github.com/GarnettGrant/30-Days-Of-JavaScript/tree/master/04_Day_Conditionals">30 Days of JavaScript: Day 4 Excercises</a>